 What Are the Risks of Gray Water Damage?

-While flooding in your home can ultimately lead to significant damage and should be dealt with swiftly and professionally, homeowners should make their health a top priority as well.
+Flooding in your home can ultimately lead to significant damage.
+With that it should be dealt with swiftly and professionally.
+Homeowners should make their health a top priority as well.
 Exposing yourself or your pets to this type of water damage is something that can and should be avoided.

 Gray water poses mild health risks to those that come in contact with it.
 The water is contaminated with microorganisms that, when in contact with or consumed can cause acute discomfort and sickness to animals and humans.